Atlassian partner

 What is Atlassian Rovo?

-Why work with a partner?
+Why work with Ovyka?

 Want to identify the right Atlassian AI and Rovo use cases?